suyog-2023/suyog-2023/README.md

 # 💫 About Me:
-🔭 I’m currently working on Learning new technologies like blockchain.<br>🤝 I’m looking for a job as a Developer.<br>🌱 I’m currently learning React.js.<br>💬 Ask me about Building a website.<br>⚡ Fun fact  - Web Developers know how to use Google.
+🔭 I’m currently working on Learning new technologies.<br>🤝 I’m looking for a job as a Developer.<br>🌱 I’m currently learning React.js.<br>💬 Ask me about Building a website.<br>⚡ Fun fact  - Web Developers know how to use Google.
 HAHA!!<br>

 ## 🌐 Socials: